GoogleChromeLabs/sw-toolbox/README.md

 exists.
 By default, when `networkTimeoutSeconds` is not set, the browser's native networking timeout logic applies.

+The `maxCacheEntries` option can be used to impose a least-recently used cache expiration policy on entries cached via the various built-in handlers.
+You normally would only want to use this on a cache that's dedicated to storing entries for a dynamic set of resources with no natural limit.
+Setting `maxCacheEntries` to, e.g., `10` would mean that after the 11th entry is cached, the least-recently used entry would be automatically deleted.
+The cache should never end up growing beyond `maxCacheEntries` entries.

 ### `toolbox.router.get(urlPattern, handler, options)`
 ### `toolbox.router.post(urlPattern, handler, options)`
 ### `toolbox.router.put(urlPattern, handler, options)`